 The challenges of interpretation

-After confirming to the judge that the observer (me!) had been sent a transparency order, Michael Paget (for the applicant local authority) checked that the judge had received the Position Statements from the represented parties.
+At the beginning of the hearing, Michael Paget (for the applicant local authority) checked that the judge had received the Position Statements from the represented parties.
 He then said that there was “a further iteration of the draft orders following a pre-hearing meeting and I can send these through shortly”.
 I gathered that an order for W to leave Number 15 had been amended from a week from today to two weeks from today, and it had been agreed that the local authority should be appointed as an interim Deputy (pending appointment of a Deputy by the court) in order to manage immediate financial matters such as ensuring utility suppliers at Number 15 are paid, that the house has access to the internet and so on.

 After each paragraph of speech from counsel, the interpreter translated everything into W’s language, and the court waited while this was done.
 At previous (remote) hearings I’ve watched, the interpreter and the person for whom they’re interpreting have both appeared on the video-platform with their mikes off, and have had a separate channel of communication open to them (e.g. telephone or WhatsApp).
 (For a description of how this can work, see British Sign Language Interpretation in the Court of Protection).
 This means that the court doesn’t experience the interpreter’s version, which is going on behind the scenes.
 In this hearing, because only the one channel of communication was open for W, we all listened to the interpreter throughout the hearing.